Have you ever walked around the markets in South-East Asia thinking, boy this stuff is so cheap I could sell this for 5 or more times back home?

 I had to find a solution to get rid of and reduce the chances of me losing a significant amount of money to me back then.

 Then I had an idea, why not try and wholesale the remaining stock to one of the market sellers?

-I went to a few stalls and eventually found a market seller in Camden who had a reasonable sized shop too, this would be perfect.
-He had the space and would probably want some stock that was a little different to what he had already.
+I went to a few stalls and eventually found a market seller in Camden who had a reasonably sized shop too, this would be perfect.
+He had space and would probably want some stock that was a little different from what he had already.

 My embarrassment trying to sell the website!

 I got rid of the remaining stock, which was great, but I thought why not try and sell the website too.

 After painstakingly building the site from scratch it may sense to try and recoup some of the many hours, I had invested in it.